Online Volunteer Form

 - The four year period is interpreted like the Olympics.

-- Those serving on the 2019 award and Notable Books committees would not be eligible to serve on an award or Notable Books committee until 2023.
-If someone has served on any 2016 award or Notable committee (reading books published in 2015) or earlier, they are eligible to serve on a 2020 committee (appointments for 2020 will be made this year).
-Members serving on a 2017, 2018, or 2019 committee are not eligible for 2020 committees (with the exception of Belpre, Excellence in Early Learning Digital Media, Notable Recordings, Notable Children's Digital Media, or Odyssey which are not bound by time limits).
+- Those serving on the 2021 award and Notable Books committees would not be eligible to serve on an award or Notable Books committee until 2025.
+If someone has served on any 2019 award or Notable committee (reading books published in 2018) or earlier, they are eligible to serve on a 2023 committee (appointments for 2023 will be made this year).
+Members who have served on a 2020, 2021, or are serving on a 2022 committee are not eligible for 2023 committees (with the exception of Belpre, Excellence in Early Learning Digital Media, Notable Recordings, Notable Children's Digital Media, or Odyssey which are not bound by time limits).

-- A member may move up to chair position within the four year period, because his/her recent experience ensures familiarity with eligibility rules and process will enhance and support a leadership position.
-But once that person has served as chair, then s/he must wait four years for a new award or Notable book appointment- be it a chair or member position.
-Additionally, if a member has only served as chair on one of the referenced committees, that person must wait four years before serving on another referenced committee.
+- A member may move up to chair position within the four year period, because their recent experience ensures familiarity with eligibility rules and process will enhance and support a leadership position.
+But once that person has served as chair, then they must wait four years for a new award or Notable book appointment- be it a chair or member position.
+Additionally, if a member has only served as chair on one of the referenced committees, they must wait four years before serving on another referenced committee.
 In other words, a chair is unable to move into another chair position.

 Interested in Volunteering?